Our compliance framework. Documented for partners.

 Two independent layers of control

-The PSP decides regulated activity
+The licensed partners decide regulated activity

 Doro decides platform participation